-The history of car safety could have started upon the recording of the earliest automobile fatality which happened on August 31, 1869 in a town in Ireland where a woman lost her life.
-This vehicular accident probably triggered the awareness and the need for vehicle and road safety to protect not only vehicle drivers but also pedestrians.
+The history of car safety probably started after the first recorded automobile fatality was recorded.
+The accident happened on August 31, 1869 in a town in Ireland where a woman lost her life.
+This event probably triggered the awareness and the need for vehicle and road safety to protect not only vehicle drivers but also pedestrians.

 The four-wheel hydraulic brake system in a Duesenburg model A was the first device incorporated in a car and considered as the first concrete reaction in the history of car safety.
 This brake system was introduced in 1922.